-Anticipations were running high before the Apple event that concluded yesterday with fans waiting to catch a glimpse of the refreshed iPads; more specifically the all new iPad 5.
+Anticipations were running high before the Apple event that concluded yesterday with fans waiting to catch a glimpse of the refreshed iPads; more specifically, the all-new iPad 5.
 Along with a leaner and sleeker body shell, the new iPad was anticipated in newer attractive colors.
 But in a surprising move, Apple not only decided to get rid of the numeral suffix but re-brand it by naming it iPad Air.
-With incredibly slimmer bezel around the 9.7-inch Retina display, it looks a lot similar to the iPad mini.
-Apple says it’s 20 percent thinner than the previous iPad; it’s just 7.5mm thick and weighs only 1.0 pound which is 28 percent lighter than the iPad 4.
+It looks a lot similar to the iPad mini, with an incredibly slimmer bezel around the 9.7-inch Retina display.
+Apple says it’s 20 percent thinner than the previous iPad; it’s just 7.5mm thick and weighs only 1.0 pounds which are 28 percent lighter than the iPad 4.
 It is amazing how beautifully Apple has packaged the new iPad Air.

-The new iPad Air has the same Retina display from the old iPad 4 with a resolution of 1536 x 2048 pixels and pixel density of 264ppi.
-Under the hood, the old hardware has been swapped with more up-to-date specs including the 64-bit A7 processor and M7 motion coprocessor found in the iPhone 5S.
+The new iPad Air has the same Retina display as the old iPad 4 with a resolution of 1536 x 2048 pixels and pixel density of 264ppi.
+Under the hood, the old hardware has been swapped with more up-to-date specs, including the 64-bit A7 processor and M7 motion coprocessor found in the iPhone 5S.
 Apple claims it is 8 times faster and has 72 times better graphic performance than the old iPad.
-The new iPad Air also comes with a 5-megapixel iSight camera and FaceTime HD front-facing camera and 10 hour battery life.
+The new iPad Air also comes with a 5-megapixel iSight camera and FaceTime HD front-facing camera and 10-hour battery life.

-The iPad Air will hit the market shelves starting 1st November but without the option to pre-order this time round.
-Interestingly, it will be available in silver and white color accompanied with the new space grey and black color options.
+The iPad Air will hit the market shelves starting 1st November but without the option to pre-order this time around.
+Interestingly, it will be available in silver and white, accompanied by the new space grey and black color options.
 Sadly, there won’t be a champagne gold iPad which was heavily anticipated.
 The prices for the WiFi iPad Air start at $499 and $629 for the LTE versions.

 [Via – Apple]